isaacnmm/pestpolicy-hugo2XX/content/posts/does-peppermint-oil-repel-spiders/index.md

 layout: post
 ---

-If you have a [spider infestation in the house](https://pestpolicy.com/how-to-get-rid-of-spiders/), you must be asking yourself this - does [peppermint](https://pestpolicy.com/does-peppermint-oil-kill-bed-bugs/) oil repel spiders?
+If you have a [spider infestation in the house](https://pestpolicy.com/how-to-get-rid-of-spiders/),you must be asking yourself this - does [peppermint](https://pestpolicy.com/does-peppermint-oil-kill-bed-bugs/)oil repel spiders?
 Well, as a natural remedy, peppermint oil will treat acne, muscle pain, and nausea. *Peppermint oil has natural Mint (a smell that spiders hate) and thus will repel the spiders like the brown recluse.

 Spray the home with water (16-ounce) laced with some peppermint oil (about five drops). * Peppermint oil is a regular household item that'll remove the spiders - substituting harsh chemicals. - The DIY spray works like tea tree and lavender oil citrus oil (lemon) or Hedge apples. - Peppermint will repel insects including wasps, stink bugs, spiders, moths, head lice, gnats, fruit flies, fleas, andcockroaches.